KeeganFerrett/Aliax/README.md

 working directory to the directory where this alias was made.

-For example, if the user was in their `Documents` directory and created the alias `docs`, aliax would make an alias for the following commad: `cd /Users/username/Documents`
+For example, if the user was in their `Documents` directory and created the alias `docs`, Aliax would make an alias for the following command: `cd /Users/username/Documents`

 #### Custom